yeepun14/PMU_data_bridge/report.md

         ```
     - **Database**\
     This system collects and stores real-time PMU data using Kafka, Python, and TimescaleDB.
 PMU data is sent to a Kafka topic (gridPMU and microgridPMU), which is consumed by json_consumer_gridPMU.py and json_consumer_microgridPMU.py.The script extracts electrical measurements from each JSON message and inserts them into a TimescaleDB table (randomPMU3p) running in a Docker container.
-        - 1.Navigate to the folder with docker-compose.yml by running following command in the terminal (Visual Studio code)
+        - 1. Navigate to the folder with docker-compose.yml by running following command in the terminal (Visual Studio code)
         ```
         cd <YourDockerComposeFolder>
         ```